 - Property value above Rs 75 lakh: minimum 25% down (75% LTV)

-However, a 20% down payment is a sensible floor for any property price.
-A smaller down payment increases your loan size, raises your EMI, and often results in a slightly higher interest rate from the lender.
+That said, a 20% down payment is a sensible floor regardless of property price.
+A smaller down payment inflates your loan size, raises your EMI, and often nudges the lender toward a slightly higher interest rate.

-Do not forget transaction costs.
-These are over and above the property price and must also come from savings:
+Don't forget transaction costs.
+These sit on top of the property price and also need to come from savings.

 | Cost | Typical Range |